Skip to main content

 “In the most powerful films, there is a moral component to the story.
 It isn’t as simple as good vs evil or right vs wrong, although one cannot ignore such moral certainties.
 There are situations where we know the right thing to do, but we also understand the difficulty in doing it.
 When a character does the right thing under hard circumstances, however, it engenders respect from the audience because we witness a hero in action and admire his courage.”

 Baxter could have easily continued his trajectory of sliding up the corporate ladder, and killing off the parts of himself that would make this objectionable, but that’s no longer good enough for him.
 The same can be said for Fran.
-She could easily go on with Sheldrake, especially now that he's not married any longer, but she sees a better future for her, and she takes that off-ramp.
+She could easily go on with Sheldrake, especially now that he's not married any longer, but she sees a better future for herself, and she takes that off-ramp.

 And this is part of the reason why I thought it would be useful to talk a little about the “tone” of The Apartment.
 The tendency with examining the workforce is to aim for the extremes.
 You have media that takes a comedic approach and highlights the absurdity of the space.
 And you also have shows and television that look at the issue dramatically, capturing what a formidable hold the workplace has on American culture and what a difficult beast it is to slay.
 Neither face really bodes well for imagining a way out of the mess.